ldelelis/mighty-challenge/README.md

 2. Start external dependencies: `docker-compose up -d`
 3. Start development server: `yarn dev`

+### Bootstrapping the database

+TypeORM requires migrations to be applied on the database before using the backend:

+`yarn build && NODE_PATH=$PWD/dist/ npx typeorm migration:run`

+Whenever a set of entity changes are applied, a new migration should be generated:

+`yarn build && NODE_PATH=$PWD/dist/ npx typeorm migration:generate -n <migration name>`

+This generates a typescript file in `src/migrations`, which should be versioned.

+**NOTE**: in case of running these commands via docker-compose, suffix `-c production` to the previously referred commands

 ## Tests

 A testing battery is setup for the project via Jest.